hogyzen12/YUSAG_2019_model_ready/README.md

 In the spirit of trying to be helpful and contributing to the sports analytics community, the full details of the model are described in the [FCS notebook](https://github.com/mc-robinson/YUSAG_football_model/blob/master/YUSAG_FCS_football_linear_model.ipynb).

 Please feel free to send us questions/comments/suggestions by either [twitter](https://twitter.com/YaleSportsGroup) or email at matthew.robinson@yale.edu

+Additions made by Vassilios Papapostolou aka hogyzen12, specifically furthering model to encapsulate 17/18 season and use for 19 season email billypapas12@gmail.com